Rock the Cradle, John,

 And he sits and sighs as the baby cries,

-With its lungs so loud And strong,
+With its lungs so loud and strong,

 Yet he sings, forsooth, and reflects on the truth

-Contained in his favourite song ...
+Contained in his fav'rite song ...

 Now Humphrey Hodge walks round the farm.